LLNL/shroud/docs/reference.rst

    Suffix added to Python implementation files.
    Defaults to ``cpp``.
    Other useful values might be ``cc`` or ``cxx``.

-PY_result
-    The name of the Python wrapper's result variable.
-    It defaults to *rv*  (return value).

 show_splicer_comments
     If ``true`` show comments which delineate the splicer blocks;